FACILITATING WELLNESS THROUGH

 By the time I was correctly diagnosed with Lyme disease it was too late.
 It was as though I had aged 40 years in the span of two.
 My job performance worsened to a point where my colleagues found me unreliable.
 They weren’t wrong.

 In 2015 I began my recovery.
 I received acupuncture concurrently with an integrative protocol for Lyme disease.
 I knew acupuncture was propping me up enough to fully execute the Lyme protocol given to me by my doctor.
 If you’ve ever suffered from Lyme, you will understand what I mean: Lyme recovery protocols are very involved.
-Keeping on top of what to take, and when to take it, can be daunting.
+Keeping on top of what to take, and when to take it can be daunting.

 I did the work the coach required, and it kept leading me to a new life in acupuncture instead of a repaired life in corporate America.
 I knew how much acupuncture had helped me over the years.
 I had successfully stopped smoking.
 I had lifelong digestive issues that were under control.
-I had female problems that were either relieved or alleviated.
+I had female problems that were alleviated.
 I knew I wanted to bring this medicine to people.
 I wanted to help people improve their health.
 And yet I was afraid.
 I feared giving up a paycheck, of going to school for years, of being a business owner, of a profession that couldn’t be more opposite of the work I had done so far… It takes guts to make that move.

-I was about 18 months into my recovery when I had a chance to go to Peru.
+I was about 6 months into my recovery when I had a chance to go to Peru.
 It was a week-long hiking tour culminating in an uphill trek on the Inca Trail to Machu Picchu.
 I was still grappling with the fear of making the sweeping life changes I wanted.
 The trail was the hardest physical challenge I have ever encountered.
 We were told that once we started on the trail there was no going back.
 If we got hurt, we would be waiting for hours for help.
-The sun beat down from a cloudless sky as we hiked, each of us encouraging the other to keep going.
+The sun beat down from a cloudless sky as we hiked, each of us encouraging the others to keep going.
 Once we were in the cloud jungle it was dark and humid, and the air didn’t move.
 We hiked for hours.
 When I reached the Sun Gate I was overwhelmed with emotion.
 I was relieved and happy, proud and exhausted.
 It was then I knew I could be an acupuncturist.
 I had proven I had the physical, mental and emotional fortitude to hike that trail, and that same fortitude would enable me to follow my dream.

 I haven’t looked back since I walked through the Sun Gate.
-I am proof that its never too late to find and follow your dreams, no matter your age or your health status.
+I am proof that it’s never too late to find and follow your dreams, no matter your age or your health status.